 How to edit lists

-Policy rules can use lists for even more control over when and how events should be fired.
+Policy rules can use lists for even more control over when and how alerts should be fired.
 Lists are particularly useful for configuring policies to block or allow certain behavior.
 Capsule8 supports four data types for lists: names, hosts, paths, and numbers (along with an experimental lineage type).
 For more detail, look at creating custom detection policies.

 - Name of list